Introduction

 Why province matters more than many salary pages admit

-In Canada, a public salary estimate is incomplete if it only mentions federal tax.
+In Canada, a public salary estimate is incomplete if it only talks about federal tax.
 Provincial tax is not a footnote.
 It is a core part of the payroll result.
 The same gross salary can produce meaningfully different annual and monthly take-home pay depending on whether the worker is in Ontario, British Columbia, Alberta, or Quebec.

 CPP, EI, and the part of the payslip people forget